invokemedia/invoke-helpers/README.md

 A full list of helpers can be found in the documentation for the plugin.

 You can find documentation in the [api for the plugin](http://invokemedia.github.io/invoke-helpers).
-You can also visit the plugin on the [WordPress plugin website](https://wordpress.org/plugins/invoke-helpers/).

 ### Installation